Mushroom edible: Legality

 Amanita muscaria and constituents like muscimol and ibotenic acid are not controlled substances in most of the United States and hence are considered legal.
 However, other substances that may be in mushroom edibles, such as psilocybin and psilocin, are controlled substances and hence are illegal.
 In December 2024, the U.S. Food and Drug Administration (FDA) banned the Amanita muscaria constituents muscimol, ibotenic acid, and muscarine from food products including mushroom edibles.
 The agency could push the Drug Enforcement Agency to classify Amanita muscaria or its active compounds as controlled substances, but whether enforcement occurs depends on the Trump administration's approach, with the FDA typically issuing warning letters without strict action unless serious safety issues arise—similar to how hemp-derived products like Delta-9 THC and CBD are currently handled.
 The FDA and other government agencies such as the California Department of Public Health (CDPH) have warned consumers not to buy or eat mushroom edibles.

 Poisonings

 One mushroom edible brand, Diamond Shruumz, has been linked to hundreds of poisonings, including three deaths, and was recalled.
 The FDA conducted an investigation and identified ingredients including muscimol, psilacetin, psilocybin, pregabalin, and kava constituents.
 It is unclear exactly why the products caused poisonings, but it may have been related to toxic amounts of muscimol or to presence of ibotenic acid, a known neurotoxin and convulsant.
-In general, Amanita muscaria constituents are known to be much more toxic and less safe than psilocybin mushroom ingredients.
+In general, Amanita muscaria mushrooms are known to be much more toxic when ingested than psilocybin mushrooms.
 There is also little quality control in terms of the dosing of mushroom edibles, and amounts of active ingredients may vary considerably even within the same product.
 Children have also been poisoned by mushroom edibles, for instance after stealing chocolate bars from their parents.